EducationalTestingService/rsmtool/doc/intermediate_files_rsmtool.rst

 Evaluation metrics
 ^^^^^^^^^^^^^^^^^^
-- ``eval.csv``:  This file contains the descriptives for predicted and human scores (mean, std.dev etc.) as well as the association metrics (correlation, quadartic weighted kappa, SMD etc.) for the raw as well as the pre-processed scores.
+- ``eval.csv``:  This file contains the descriptives for predicted and human scores (mean, std.dev etc.) as well as the association metrics (correlation, quadartic weighted kappa, SMD etc.) for the raw as well as the post-processed scores.

 - ``eval_by_<SUBGROUP>.csv``: the same information as in `*_eval.csv` computed separately for each subgroup.